How Long Does the VA Disability Claims Process Take?

 Appeals and Secondary Claims

 If your initial claim is denied or you receive a lower rating than expected, filing an appeal or supplemental claim will extend your timeline significantly.
-This is why getting your initial claim right is so important.
+Similarly, secondary service connection claims — where a new condition is caused or aggravated by an already service-connected disability under 38 CFR § 3.310 — add processing time because the VA must evaluate the medical nexus between your conditions.
+This is why getting your initial claim right, and filing all related conditions together when possible, is so important.

 How to Speed Up Your VA Disability Claim